Backfilling With Soil (Clay) vs. Round Rock

 Round rock advantages:

-- Your lawn and deep underground will dry out quickly because the water can freely move into the drainage pipe.
+- Your lawn and ground water will dry out quickly because the water can freely move into the drainage pipe.

-- The void space in the trench acts as an underground reservoir, storing water after heavy rainfall if the outlet drain is unable to keep up with it.
+- The void space in the trench acts as an underground reservoir, and collect water after heavy rainfall if the outlet drain is unable to keep up with it.

 - Because there are no fine materials in the system, it will not plug